-The M.S. in Public Relations and Corporate Communication is a 42-credit program, including a core curriculum focused on communication, ethics, law, social media strategies, research methodologies, and regulatory practices.
-The degree also features a concentration, in either public relations management or corporate and organizational communication; a practicum project in which you prepare, present, and potentially launch a communication plan that meets a real need for a real organization; and a capstone project, which is a publication-ready thesis paper that makes an original contribution to the field.
+The M.S. in Public Relations and Corporate Communication is a 42-credit program with a core curriculum focused on written communication and presentation skills, ethics, law, social media strategies, research methodologies, and regulatory practices.
+In addition to an opportunity to complete an internship, students also are given the chance to produce a practicum project in which they prepare, present, and potentially launch a detailed communication plan that meets a real need for an industry organization.

-Students select three of the following courses or two of the following courses and one course from the corporate and organizational communication concentration below.
+Students select three of the following courses or two of the following courses and one course from the corporate and organizational communication concentration.

-Students select three of the following courses or two of the following courses and one course from the global public relations concentration above.
+Students select three of the following courses or two of the following courses and one course from the public relations management concentration.